Online Safety Act 2023: Wikipedia responses

 Public interest platforms such as Wikipedia have also raised strong objections, suggesting that the legislation risks undermining non-profit and community-governed websites.
 Rebecca MacKinnon of the Wikimedia Foundation said the act was "harsh" and failed to distinguish between commercial tech giants and public knowledge projects.
 Both the Foundation and Wikimedia UK have rejected calls to implement age verification or identity checks, citing concerns about data minimisation, privacy, and editorial independence.
 In June 2023, they issued an open letter urging lawmakers to exempt public interest platforms from the act's scope.

 In May 2025, the Wikimedia Foundation launched a judicial review against the potential designation of Wikipedia as a "category one" service under the act, which would subject the site to the most stringent requirements.
 The foundation has warned that complying with the law would compromise Wikipedia's open editing model and invite state-driven censorship or manipulation.
 The Daily Telegraph reported in July 2025 that Wikipedia may restrict access for UK users if the government insists on full compliance.
 The High Court of Justice granted permission for judicial review but rejected the challenge in August 2025, stating that Wikipedia was not yet designated a category one service, but that the foundation could rechallenge the ruling if it is designated as such.
 The following month, the foundation said it would not appeal the court's decision, and that it would monitor how the court's guidance is followed, and how Wikipedia's status is protected.

 U.S. Country Reports on Human Rights Practices

 The U.S. Department of State Human Rights Practices report for 2024, published in August 2025, criticised the Online Safety Act as a hazard to the freedom of the press because it pressed U.S. social media platforms to "censor speech deemed misinformation or 'hate speech'".

+Enforcement

+In August 2025, Ofcom fined anonymous imageboard 4chan £20,000 for alleged non-compliance with the Online Safety Act, with additional fines to increase at £100 per day.
+Informed of the impending fine, a lawyer for 4chan responded, "4chan has broken no laws in the United States.
+My client will not pay any penalty."

+In November 2025, Ofcom fined Itai Tech, a company that runs a site that uses artificial intelligence to make the subjects of uploaded photographs appear nude, £50,000 for allegedly not having sufficiently rigorous age verification, plus £5,000 for not responding to information requests.

+In December 2025, Ofcom fined AVS Group, a Belize-based company that runs adult websites, £1 million, also for alleged lack of age checks, plus £50,000 for not responding to information requests.

+In March 2026, Ofcom fined 4chan another £520,000 for alleged non-compliance.
+A lawyer for the company responded to the demand with a cartoon-styled AI image of a hamster.